andrew01144/OPA-tips/BriefInstallAndTest.md

 opafabricinfo
 ```
 ## Measure the MPI latency and bandwidth
 Test the bandwidth and latency between a pair of nodes using MVAPICH2 and the OSU micro-benchmarks.
-These are provided pre-compiled with the IntelOPA software bundle.
+These are provided pre-compiled with the CornelisOPX software bundle.
 ```
 source /usr/mpi/gcc/mvapich2-*-hfi/bin/mpivars.sh
 cd /usr/mpi/gcc/mvapich2-*-hfi/tests/osu-micro*/mpi/pt2pt
 mpirun -hosts node01,node02 ./osu_latency
 mpirun -hosts node01,node02 ./osu_bw
 ```
 Test the bandwidth and latency for all nodes using MVAPICH2 and deviation.
-The deviation program is provided pre-compiled with the IntelOPA software bundle.
+The deviation program is provided pre-compiled with the CornelisOPX software bundle.
 ```
 source /usr/mpi/gcc/mvapich2-*-hfi/bin/mpivars.sh
 cd /usr/mpi/gcc/mvapich2-*-hfi/tests/intel